 This Pear, Walnut, and Endive Appetizer is perfect for holiday parties!
-Think of them as handheld salad bites that you can customize to your liking.
+Think of this endive recipe as cute little handheld salad bites that you can customize to your liking.
 You’ll love that these endive cups look elegant, yet are super simple to prepare.

 Creating This Stuffed Endive Appetizer

 This is the first year in a long time that I won’t host Thanksgiving at my house.
 A few years back we did have Thanksgiving at my Dad’s, but I was still the host in terms of the person in charge of the menu planning and all the cooking.

 I didn’t mind.
 I actually like preparing Thanksgiving dinner.

 With that said, after a pretty busy year it will be a nice change of pace to be a guest somewhere else.
 And it is the perfect opportunity to try out some new appetizers as my contribution to the big meal.